-For Kessler's eighth book, THE FBI: Inside the World's Most Powerful Law Enforcement Agency, the FBI gave Kessler unprecedented access to the bureau.
+For Kessler's eighth book, THE FBI: Inside the World's Most Powerful Law Enforcement Agency, the bureau gave Kessler unprecedented access.
 The book revealed for the first time the defection of Vasili Mitrokhin, whose notes from the KGB's archives disclosed the existence over the years of hundreds of spies in the U.S. The book is the authoritative work on the modern FBI.
-Its findings led to the dismissal of William Sessions as FBI director over his abuses.
+The press has credited the book's findings with President Clinton's dismissal of William Sessions over his abuses as FBI director.

 Having probed the CIA and FBI, Kessler was prepared to take on the modern White House.
 INSIDE THE WHITE HOUSE: The Hidden Lives of the Modern Presidents and the Secrets of the World's Most Powerful Institution depicts what the presidents and first families are really like and how the White House really operates, as seen by the Secret Service, Air Force One stewards, and White House aides and residence staff who know the true story.

 Kessler's tenth book, THE SINS OF THE FATHER: Joseph P. Kennedy and the Dynasty He Founded, is the first major biography of Joe Kennedy in more than thirty years.
-Based in part on the only interview ever given by the surgeon who performed the lobotomy on her, the book reveals that for political reasons, Joe Kennedy covered up the fact that his daughter Rosemary was mentally ill rather than retarded, as the family has long claimed.
+Based in part on the only interview ever given by Dr. James W. Watts, the surgeon who performed the lobotomy on her, the book reveals that for political reasons, Joe Kennedy covered up the fact that his daughter Rosemary was mentally ill rather than retarded, as the family has long claimed.
 The book includes an interview with Kennedy's New York secretary, who described how Theodore Sorenson wrote Jack Kennedy's Pulitzer Prize-winning-book Profiles in Courage based on research reports the office staff wrote and she typed up.
-The book documents payoffs Kennedy made to win the presidency for Jack.
-And based on on the record interviews with her, it reveals an affair Joe Kennedy had with his Hyannis Port secretary that lasted nine years—three times longer than his affair with movie star Gloria Swanson.
+The book documents Joe Kennedy's involvement with organized crime figures during Prohibition and payoffs he made to win the presidency for Jack.
+Based on on-the-record interviews with her, the book reveals an affair Joe Kennedy had with his shapely Hyannis Port secretary that lasted nine years—three times longer than his affair with movie star Gloria Swanson.